Main content

 This is not a guided nature walk.
 Due to the length of the hike, the pace is briskly led.
 The hike leader marks turnoffs and intersections with colored tape for hikers to follow.
 About every hour, the hike's leader will pause a few minutes to provide opportunities for slower hikers to catch up.
 Hikers are encouraged to walk at their individual comfort levels.
 Most participants opt to walk only a portion of the route.
 Approximated times and distances for segments of the hike are provided with the map of the route to help people plan how they wish to be part of the hike.

 Sturdy shoes, water bottles, insect repellent and sunscreen (or rain gear) are recommended.
-Well behaved, leashed dogs are welcome.
+Well-behaved, leashed dogs are welcome, unless otherwise noted.

 Long hikes always have to cross roadways and frequently require walking alongside some roads for extended stretches.
 Hikers need to remain alert.